-PTC: Photon Transfer Curve.
-20 Qserv: LSST's distributed parallel database.
-This database system is used for collecting, storing, and serving LSST Data Release Catalogs and Project metadata, and is part of the Software Stack.
-17, 46, 50 RA: Rapid Analysis.
-33, 44 REB: Readout Electronics Board.
-21, 22 Release: Publication of a new version of a document, software, or data product.
-Depending on con-text, releases may require approval from Project-or DM-level change control boards, and then form part of the formal project baseline.
-19, 52 REST: REpresentational State Transfer.
-47 RINGSS: Ring-Image Next Generation Scintillation Sensor.
-11 RMS: Root-Mean-Square.
-32 RSP: Rubin Science Platform.
-20, 45-47, 49-53 Rubin Operations: operations phase of Vera C. Ru-bin Observatory.
-23 S3: (Amazon) Simple Storage Service.
-47 S3DF: SLAC Shared Scientific Data Facility.
-25 schema: The definition of the metadata and linkages
+44 PTC: Photon Transfer Curve.
+20 3090 Qserv: LSST's distributed parallel database.
+This 3091 database system is used for collecting, storing, and 3092 serving LSST Data Release Catalogs and Project 3093 metadata, and is part of the Software Stack.
+17, 45, 48, 49 3095 RA: Rapid Analysis.
+33, 41 3096 REB: Readout Electronics Board.
+21, 22 3097 Release: Publication of a new version of a document, 3098 software, or data product.
+Depending on con-3099 text, releases may require approval from Project-3100 or DM-level change control boards, and then form 3101 part of the formal project baseline.
+19, 51 3102 REST: REpresentational State Transfer.
+46 3103 RINGSS: Ring-Image Next Generation Scintillation 3104 Sensor.
+11 3105 RMS: Root-Mean-Square.
+32 3106 RSP: Rubin Science Platform.
+19, 43-51 Rubin Operations: operations phase of Vera C. Ru-3108 bin Observatory.
+23 3109 S3: (Amazon) Simple Storage Service.
+46 3110 S3DF: SLAC Shared Scientific Data Facility.
+25 3111 schema: The definition of the metadata and linkages

-Science Collaboration: An autonomous body of science entists interested in a particular area of science enabled by the LSST dataset, which through precursor studies, simulations, and algorithm development lays the groundwork for the large-scale science projects the LSST will enable.
+Science Collaboration: An autonomous body of scientists interested in a particular area of science enabled by the LSST dataset, which through precursor studies, simulations, and algorithm development lays the groundwork for the large-scale science projects the LSST will enable.
 In addition to preparing their members to take full advantage of LSST early in its operations phase, the science collaborations have helped to define the system's science requirements, refine and promote the science case, and quality check design and development work.
 25 between datasets and metadata entities in a collection of data or archive..
-17, 50 scale as part of LSST Prompt or Data Release processing, or pieces of them may be used in a standalone mode or executed through the Rubin Science Platform.
-The Science Pipelines are one component of the LSST Software Stack.
-6
+17, 48

 Science Pipelines: The library of software components and the algorithms and processing pipelines assembled from them that are being developed by DM to generate science-ready data products from LSST images.
-The Pipelines may be executed at 3169 seeing: An astronomical term for characterizing the stability of the atmosphere, as measured by the width of the point-spread function on images.
+The Pipelines may be executed at 3178 scale as part of LSST Prompt or Data Release processing, or pieces of them may be used in a standalone mode or executed through the Rubin Science Platform.
+The Science Pipelines are one component of the LSST Software Stack.
+6 seeing: An astronomical term for characterizing the stability of the atmosphere, as measured by the width of the point-spread function on images.
 The PSF width is also affected by a number of other factors, including the airmass, passband, and the telescope and camera optics.
 4, 11, 16, 24

 Science Platform: A set of integrated web applications and services deployed at the LSST Data Access Centers (DACs) through which the scientific community will access, visualize, and perform next-to-the-data analysis of the LSST data products.
-4, 5, 20, 45, 50 shape: In reference to a Source or Object, the shape is a functional characterization of its spatial intensity distribution, and the integral of the shape is the flux.
+4, 5, 19, 44, 49 shape: In reference to a Source or Object, the shape is a functional characterization of its spatial intensity distribution, and the integral of the shape is the flux.
 Shape characterizations are a data product in the DIASource, DIAObject, Source, and Object catalogs.
-17, 19, 25, 31, 40
+17, 19, 25, 31, 38

 SDSS: Sloan Digital Sky Survey.
-18
+18, 19